segment-boneyard/on-response/Readme.md

 # on-response

-  Call back when a request is finished.
+  Call back when an [express](https://github.com/visionmedia/express) request is finished.

 ## Example